kalcher/face-mask/README.md

 # face-mask
-3D model for a simple clip to create a makeshift face mask from tissue or cloth.
+3D model for a simple clip to create a makeshift face mask from a paper tissue or a piece of cloth.
 Can be printed with minimal material.
+The clip is fully reusable after replacing the cloth/tissue.

 ![3dmodel](https://github.com/kalcher/face-mask/blob/master/images/3dmodel.png)